reidcam/Wolverine-Engine/README.md

 Here is an example of a basic player controller that allows the player to move an actor left and right.
 It shows how to format a component and some uses the input system along with the native Rigidbody component that is on the player.

+PlayerControllerExample = {

+	movement_speed = 1.0,

+	OnStart = function(self)
+		self.rb = Actors.GetComponentByType(self.actor.ID, "Rigidbody")
+	end,

+	OnUpdate = function(self)
+		local v = vec2:new(0.0, 0.0)
+		v.y = self.rb:GetVelocity().y

+		if Input.GetKey("right") then
+			print("right")
+            		v.x = 1 * self.movement_speed
+		elseif Input.GetKey("left") then
+			print("left")
+			v.x = -1 * self.movement_speed
+		end

+		self.rb:SetVelocity(v)
+	end
+}

+The name of the file must be the same as the Lua table, so the file here must be named PlayerControllerExample.Lua

+## Building Your Game

+Wolverine Engine does not have a cross system build enviroment, so OSX computers can only build for OSX, and the same goes for Windows devices.

+In order to build your game you must have CMake version 3.30 or higher installed on your device.
+Then navigate to the root of the engine in your terminal and execute the following command prompt:

+cmake -S . -B build -G "BUILD SYSTEM"

+Replace BUILD SYSTEM with whatever generator you want to use.
+To check what your options are run cmake --help.
+Note that you MUST use the XCode generator on OSX and the VS generator on Windows.

+Once the build system is generated you may open the newly created project file and run build to finally finish building your game!
+NOTE that you should double check you are building the wolverine-engine-demo executable, after the game is done building you can rename it to whatever you want.

+## Documentation

+If you want to take a look at the engine itself to make changes or just to understand it better, the documentation is under docs/html/index.html.
+The documentation was written to help people understand the engine to make changes to it better, but it could help you if your a developer and want to know how to make things in it as well.